EU leaders scramble to salvage free trade pact with Canada

 "We need this trade arrangement with Canada," he said.
 "It is the best one we ever concluded and if we will be unable to conclude a trade arrangement with Canada, I don't see how it would be possible to have trade agreements with other parts of this world."

-Wallonia, a little smaller than New Jersey, wants more guarantees to protect its farmers and Europe's high labor, environmental and consumer standards.
-It also fears the agreement will allow huge multinationals — first from Canada, later from the United States, if a similar deal with Washington follows — that would crush small Walloon enterprises and their way of life.
+Wallonia, which is a little smaller than New Jersey, wants more guarantees to protect its farmers and Europe's high labor, environmental and consumer standards.
+It also fears the agreement will allow huge multinationals — first from Canada, later from the United States, if a similar deal with Washington follows — to crush small Walloon enterprises and their way of life.

 Proponents say the deal would yield billions in added trade through tariff cuts and other measures to lower barriers to commerce.
 At the same time, the EU says it will keep in place the region's strong safeguards on social, environmental and labor issues.